DHTMLX/docs-diagram/docs/api/editor/shapetype_property.md

 ### Default config

-In the default mode of Editor (type: "default")
+In the default mode of Editor (type: "default"):

 ~~~js
 shapeType: "rectangle"
 ~~~

-In the org chart mode of Editor (type: "card")
+In the org chart mode of Editor (type: "card"):

 ~~~js
 shapeType: "card"
 ~~~

-In the mindmap mode of Editor (type: "topic")
+In the mindmap mode of Editor (type: "topic"):

 ~~~js
 shapeType: "topic"